weidongli20/martian-market/README.md

 ## Demo App

-Click [here](https://weidongli20.github.io/martian-market/frontend/index.html) to launch the MartianMarket application
+Please use Google Chrome to open this page and Click [here](https://weidongli20.github.io/martian-market/frontend/index.html) to launch the MartianMarket application

 ## Installation Instructions